DipeshTest/publishtweet/README.md

 ---

 # Publish Tweet
-This activity allows you to Tweet, Retweet a particular tweet you like,Follow/UnFollow user on Twitter,,Block/Unblock user on Twitter,DirectMessage a user on Twitter,GetUserTimeline, get your timeline,GetTrendsByPlace for a particular woeid(where on earth id).This activity is developed by FLOGO AllStars team.
+This activity allows you to Tweet, Tweet with Media, Retweet a particular tweet you like, Follow/UnFollow user on Twitter, Block/Unblock user on Twitter, DirectMessage a user on Twitter, GetUserTimeline, get your timeline, GetTrendsByPlace for a particular woeid (where on earth id).
+This activity is developed by FLOGO AllStars team.

 ## Installation
 ### Flogo CLI